 There are other amenities, including a health club, volleyball court, arcade, marina, business center, babysitting, tennis courts, and other recreational facilities, but none of these measure up to Storm-Along Bay.
 It is the ultimate trump card that makes Disney’s Yacht Club and Beach Club Resorts stand out from the other Deluxes.
 As is the case with all Walt Disney World on-site hotels, Yacht Club utilizes the MyMagic+ system, which means that guests receive MagicBands and can make FastPass+ reservations.
 Learn more about this in our MyMagic+ FAQ.

-Overall, Disney’s Yacht Club Resort is one of the best options, in our opinion, for a Deluxe Resort stay at Walt Disney World.
+Overall, Disney’s Yacht Club Resort is a solid option, in our opinion, for a Deluxe Resort stay at Walt Disney World.
 However, we are a bit torn on it.
 Those considering Yacht Club are probably also considering Beach Club (and maybe Disney’s BoardWalk Inn), and in that regard, we have a difficult time choosing which one we prefer.
 On the one hand, the overall ambiance and laid back feel of Beach Club screams “vacation” in a way that Yacht Club just doesn’t, and this ambiance really appeals to us.
 On the other hand, with its refined look, Yacht Club has managed to age better than Beach Club.
 This is evident both in the common areas and in the rooms, and while it’s not patently obvious, it’s something we have noticed.
 Still, both resorts are great options–two of our favorites at Walt Disney World–and whether you should choose Beach Club or Yacht Club if considering the two should really only be a question of whether you prefer the elegant nautical look or the relaxed beach look.

 Considering staying at Disney’s Beach Club Resort?
 Visit Expedia’s Beach Club page for for current promotions and discounted rates.